kyma-project/eventing-manager/README.md

    make install
    ```

-1. Run your controller (this will run in the foreground, so switch to a new terminal if you want to leave it running):
+2. Run Eventing Manager.
+It runs in the foreground, so if you want to leave it running, switch to a new terminal.

    ```sh
    make run